 - Fire Emblem has at least one per game, usually (but not always) healers or wielders of light magic:

-- Claude, Levin, and Corple (who can be fathered by either of them, depending on who you paired them up with) in Geneaology of the Holy War
+- Claude, Prince Lewyn, Corple (who can be fathered by either of them, depending on whether his mother Sylvia married one of them) in Geneaology of the Holy War

 - Leaf and Sleuf in Thracia 776